NicolasWent/Impostor-Craft-Tutorial/FeatureList.md

     - Listing of all games
     - Get information about a game
     - Set a global location to paste all the tasks
+    - Add task to game
+    - Add sabotage to game
+    - Remove task/sabotage of the game by breaking the sign associated to it
+    - Multiple times the same task can be added to the game
 - Task:
     - Create a task
     - List of all tasks